 We are so very sorry for the loss of your relative or friend.
-The time after bereavement can be difficult and distressing, especially during the current circumstances.
-Our Bereavement Team will help guide you through the next steps of registering the death and the process of returning any personal belongings to you.
+The time after bereavement can be difficult and distressing.
+Our Patient Affairs Team will help guide you through the next steps of registering the death and the process of returning any personal belongings to you.

-You may wish to appoint and contact a funeral director before collecting the Certificate of Cause of Death.
-The funeral director will require the White Form of Authorisation (release form) issued by Bereavement Services.
+You may wish to contact and appoint a funeral director before collecting the Certificate of Cause of Death.
+The funeral director will require the certificate for Burial or cremation (Green Form) which is issued by the Registry office.

 Financial assistance toward the cost of the funeral may be available if you or your partner is receiving Income Support, Family Credit or Housing Benefit.
 For more information, please visit www.gov.uk/funeral-payments or telephone 0800 731 0469.

-If cremation is planned the hospital has to arrange for 2 doctors to sign the cremation form.
-The funeral director will require this form to finalise arrangements and will collect directly from the Hospital.
+If a cremation is planned the hospital will arrange for a doctor to sign the cremation form.
+The funeral director will require this form to finalise arrangements and will collect it directly from the hospital.

 Following a bereavement, many families seek reassurance that their loved one was properly cared for in hospital and want to understand the circumstances surrounding their death.